qckpckt/music-for-humans/README.md

 Artists B and C: ((1 - .1)/100) * 40 = $0.36
 ```

-This means that the act of listening to an artist is now also an act of supporting their career, directly.
+This means that the act of listening to an artist is now also an act of supporting their career.